OCCC Course Information

 - Exponential regressions and three-data-point quadratic fits

-that fits a quadratic equation to three data points here.
+fits a quadratic equation to three data points here.

 of exponential functions: musical